Welcome to my 5-minute guide to the best dirt bike goggles available in 2022.

 Stiff goggles don’t flex.
 That means when your goggles are on your lid, the frame won’t fit snuggly into the open face section of your helmet.

-That’s why the 100% Strata MX goggles use a urethane frame.
+That’s why the 100% Strata MX goggles use a urethane frame – see it here.
 That gives flex, but it’s got the robust features us dirt bike riders need for roost protection too.

 As these goggles do flex, they’d move without a high-quality strap.